Get offer plus promotions and updates. Review our privacy policy.

 Fire Alarms vs. Smoke Detectors vs. Smart Smoke and Heat Sensors

-devices aren’t interchangeable when it comes to protecting people and property
+Why fire detection devices aren’t interchangeable when it comes to protecting people and property from fire

 For many families, smoke alarms are all that stand between their home and escaping a fire.
 But while unmonitored smoke detectors can effectively alert homeowners to fires if they’re home to hear them go off, they become just noisemakers if the house is empty when the fire breaks out—or worse, someone is home but unable to escape or call for help.